Aashmeet/ml-end-to-end-workshop/README.md

 Now the required cloudformation templates are set up and it is time to create the cloud resources by pushing the changes:

 `$ amplify push`

+This will push all the required changes of the API and the lambda function to AWS .
+Next steps is to publish and host your Single Page Application .

+This can be done in 2 ways :

+Option 1: Run locally in Cloud9
+For this to be done , execute the below command
+`npm start`.

+Once this is done ,select Preview in the Cloud9 environment and run it .

+Option 2: Hosting on S3

 Execute amplify add hosting from the project's root folder and follow the prompts to create a S3 bucket (DEV) and/or a CloudFront distribution (PROD).